GalinaMonitor/python_piscine/day_01/README.md

-# Day 01 - Python Piscine
+# Day 01 - Dictionaries and Decorators

 ## Trolling is a art